potocpav/activity-tracker/README.md

 ### 3.0.0

-- Improve graph scrolling and label display
+- Improve graph scrolling
+- Properly display units in graphs
 - Remove line-mean graph type (temporarily?)
 - Redesign the data list screen
+- Move clone buttons for stats, calendars and graphs into their modals
+- Add a link to Google Play in Settings

 ### 2.4.0